corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/node-docker-operations.md

 # Docker operations

-This page contains a repository of example node configuration operations using docker.
+This page contains a repository of example manual node configuration operations using Docker.
 Before executing any of these commands, ensure the Corda docker image has been correctly configured.
-For more information on this, see the [Official Corda Docker Image](../../../../../en/platform/corda/4.8/open-source/docker-image.md) page.
+For more information on this, see the [Official Corda Docker Image](../../../../../en/platform/corda/4.8/open-source/docker-image.md).
+Information on non-Docker local node operations can be found in the [running nodes locally](../../../../../en/platform/corda/4.8/open-source/running-a-node.md) page.

 ## Running a node connected to a Compatibility Zone in Docker